base-org/web/apps/base-docs/tutorials/docs/1_thirdweb-unreal-nft-items.md

 You'll want to be able to tell this collectible apart, so click on the mesh for `Collectible` on the left side in the `Component` tree, then on the `Details` panel on the right, find the `Materials` section and change it to `MI_Solid_Blue`.

+Click the icons at the top to `Compile` and save your asset.

+From the content drawer, drag your asset into the viewport.

 You should now see a blue orb floating where you placed it.

 Make sure the orb is low enough to drive through, then run the game.
 Collect the orb, then verify on a block explorer that you received the NFT.

 ### Tinting the Car

-In the content browser, open `All>Content>Vehicles>SportsCar.Materials`.
+In the content browser, open `All>Content>Vehicles>SportsCar>Materials`.
 Right-click in an empty spot and select `Material>Material Parameter Collection`.
 Name yours `NFT_MPS`.
 Open the collection, click the `+` to add an item to `Vector Parameters` and create the color of your choosing.
 Bright red is a good option to make your change very visible.

 Right-click in an empty spot again and select `Create Basic Asset>Material`.
 Name your new material `M_NFT_Color`.
 Open it by double-clicking.